valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 - Usage EventHub

 	The Azure Event Hub is priced on the number of events that are processed (called ingres) and the use of throughput units.
 Each throughput unit is capable to handle 1 MB/sec of events, with max 1000 ingress events.
 We assume that we need the max of 20 thoughput units (10 for input and 10 for output to for instance stream analytics).
 The cost are €0.024 per million events and €9.41 euro per throughput unit for a full month (744 hours).

-- Usage IOTHub

-	To be done by Valery.